vlabella/PowerGLE/README.md

     .\PowerGLE\<presentation file name>\figure_3
     ...

 The GLE file is named `figure_#.gle` within the folder.
 This name can be changed by entering a new name in "Figure Name" field.
 In this way all the GLE code can be quickly retrieved outside of the PowerPoint application.
 PowerGLE leaves these files on the computer after the application closes.
+These files are not needed by PowerGLE and can be manually deleted if desired since all the GLE code is stored within the PowerPoint presentation.

 Data files can be imported for each figure under the "Data File(s)" tab.
-The name of the file can be used in the GLE code data statement.
+The name of the file can be used in the GLE code `data` statement.

 ## Building

-All the VBA code is contained in this repo along with a vbscript `cppam.vbs` that generates both the `.pptm` and `.ppam` files.
+All the VBA code is contained in this repository along with a vbscript `cppam.vbs` to generates both the `.pptm` and `.ppam` files.
 To create both `PowerGLE.pptm` (macro enable presentation) and `PowerGLE.ppam` (PowerPoint add-in) type the following at the command prompt.

     cscript cppam.vbs PowerGLE